 Some stories take on a life of their own.
 No matter how frequently they are debunked, they survive.

 Professor C. A. Totten of Yale University produced an account of how a colleague of his, an astronomer, had discovered scientific confirmation of Joshua’s long day.

-Supposedly, by studying the records of ancient equinoxes, eclipses, transits, etc., this scientist had discovered a missing day in history, which he was later able to explain by combining the account of Joshua’s extended day, together with the record of the backward-moving shadow on Hezekiah’s sundial (Isa.
+Supposedly, by studying the records of ancient equinoxes, eclipses, transits, etc., this scientist had discovered a missing day in history.
+He was later able to account for this missing day by combining the account of Joshua’s extended day, together with the record of the backward-moving shadow on Hezekiah’s sundial (Isa.
 38:7-8).

-A gentleman named Harold Hill, President of the Curtis Engine Co. in Baltimore, and a “space consultant,” was in possession of data out of the Goddard Space Center that provided essentially the same information as found in Totten’s story of eighty years earlier.
+A gentleman named Harold Hill, President of the Curtis Engine Co. in Baltimore and a “space consultant,” supposedly was in possession of data from the Goddard Space Center that provided essentially the same information as found in Totten’s story of eighty years earlier.

 When weighed in the balances of evidence, though, it is found wanting.

-- Inquiries at the Goddard Space Center revealed that no one there knew of Harold Hill or any computer work that related to the biblical account of Joshua’s long day.
+For example, inquiries at the Goddard Space Center revealed that no one there knew of Harold Hill or any computer work that related to the biblical account of Joshua’s long day.

 In the final analysis, Dr. von Fange concluded: